Finders Keepers! Finding the right homeopath for you/your loved ones.

 NCH Affiliated Study Groups: These groups are a brilliant resource.
 Attend a meeting if you can and if you cannot then call the study group leader and ask for their advice.
 If there isn’t a study group in your area, call a local NCH member in the NCH Directory and ask whether they have had any experience with local homeopaths (see below).

-Information gathering Once you have a name and a number in hand, you will want to call to gather some basic information before you make that first appointment.
+Information gathering Once you have a name and a number, you will want to call to gather some basic information before you make that first appointment.
 A receptionist may be able to answer all or at least some of your questions.
 A friendly and informative receptionist is a good reflection on the practitioner they work for.
 It is perfectly acceptable (and encouraged) to ask for a brief conversation with the homeopath themselves.
 You’ll find out how accessible they are from this request alone.
+Many offer these conversations at no charge.

 Where did you train?